kuanyuchen123/REST-API/README.md

 # REST-API
-A simple REST API built with Flask
+A simple REST API built with Flask and SQLite

 Functionalities:
 * GET - get a record from database / get all key values from database